Higher Education, M.S.

 • Convenient online classes—All courses are offered online.
 The four interdisciplinary core courses are asynchronous, allowing you to work at your own pace to complete assignments.
 The six concentration and capstone courses incorporate synchronous, live instruction, allowing you to interact with your professor and classmates.

-• Swift degree completion—Earn the 30 required credits in just 16 months, or five semesters.
+• Swift degree completion—Earn the 30 required credits in five semesters or less than two years.
 Take one class at a time in accelerated, seven-week sessions.

 • Professional network—Study with a cohort of the same classmates throughout the program, allowing you to build a close network with peers.